 ~ MARTIAL ARTS ~

-TL;DR: Practiced Capoeira, Muay Thai, Boxing, MMA/No Gi as a collective experience, with a few sessions of Brazilian Jiu-Jitsu.
+TL;DR: Practiced Capoeira, Muay Thai, Boxing, MMA/No Gi as a collective experience, Brazilian Jiu-Jitsu, Krav Maga, KungFu and a bit of Wushu from the bros.
 I am not a devoted martial artist and have trained purely out of interest and the instant gratifications from training.
 Ranks and recognition do not interest me but the psychology of fighters do.
 That interest led me to learn from the MMA Conditioning Coach certification course (by NESTA) and THUMP Boxing Level 1 & 2 (Australia).
 The friends I made through this world are proper ranked fighters and practitioners, where I got some insight into what goes on beyond the cage, beyond the ring, beyond the circle.
 Exposure to media making, both behind and in front of the camera, also got me traveling through Singapore and Philippines with TheFightNation interviewing ONE FC fighters, as well as homegrown events with MuayFit for Malaysia Fight Championship.
 My next interest in this realm would be weaponry and combat martial arts.